 The details, however, vary from company to company.
 Some may give you accident forgiveness immediately, while others will only do so after you’ve been an accident-free policyholder for as many as five years.

-Still, others may forgive one accident per policy in three years, some will forgive one every six years and some will waive one per driver listed on the policy every three years.
+Still, others may forgive one accident per policy in three years, some will forgive one every six years, and some will waive one per driver every three years.
 You may also be required to have had no moving violations for three years.
-If you’re considering signing on for accident forgiveness, you need to talk with agents and read the fine print to understand how to qualify.
+If you’re considering signing on for accident forgiveness, read the fine print to understand how to qualify.

 $91